day8/re-frame/docs/Interceptors.md

 have said I'm "being overly sensitive", perhaps even horizontalist, but you can see it, right?
 Of course you can.

-What a relief it would be to rid of it, but how?
+What a relief it would be to get rid of it, but how?
 We'll write an interceptor: `trim-event`

 Once we have written `trim-event`, our registration will change to look like this:
 ```clj